 Featured Poet: Joy Harjo

 In 2019, distinguished author Joy Harjo was named the United States' 23rd Poet Laureate Consultant in Poetry.
-She has since been appointed to serve a second two-year term starting in September 2020.
+She was appointed to serve a second two-year term starting in September 2020.
+Librarian of Congress Carla Hayden appointed Harjo to a third term starting November 19, 2020.
 For information about the position of Poet Laureate, Joy Harjo, and past Poet Laureates, check out the this page from the Library of Congress.

 Joy Harjo is a "poet-healer-philosopher-saxophonist," and one of the most powerful Native American voices of her generation.
 She has spent the past two decades exploring her place in poetry, music, dance/performance, and art.
 Soul Talk, Song Language gathers together in one complete collection many of these explorations and conversations.